Chrysler Town & Country (minivan): 2016 model year

 All 2016 models were a carryover from the 2015 model year.

 Projector headlamps are now standard across all trim levels in the US except for fleet vehicles; halogen projector headlamps replaced the reflector headlamps used in previous model years, HID headlamps are optional on Touring-L and Limited, and are standard on Limited Platinum.
 The reflector headlamps are retained on the Dodge Caravan.
-Last year for the Chrysler Town & Country.
+This was the last year for the Chrysler Town & Country.

 Town & Country 90th Anniversary Edition

 The 90th Anniversary Edition is a variant of the Touring-L commemorating the 90th anniversary of the Chrysler company, adding several optional features as standard features including heated second-row seats, a heated steering wheel, and a power sunroof.
 Distinguishing features are special badging, a 90th Anniversary Edition radio splash screen, and special floor mats.
 This model went on sale alongside the 200 90th Anniversary Edition, based on the 200 Limited, and 300 90th Anniversary Edition based on the 300 Limited.